PhD in Environmental Engineering

-In 2009 he became Assistant Professor at the University of Wisconsin USA.
-Zhen was awarded a Green Talent in 2010, after a 2-year postdoctoral training period at the University of Southern California, USA.
-Since then, he has established a research program in environmental biotechnology and in 2013 was promoted to Associate Professor with tenure at Virginia Tech.
-His research has already resulted in numerous publications, over 120 journal papers, 2 granted US patents and collaborations with academic and industry partners.
+Jason became Assistant Professor at the University of Wisconsin in 2009 and completed a postdoctoral training period at the University of Southern California.
+Since then, he has established a research programme in environmental biotechnology and was promoted to Associate Professor with tenure at Virginia Tech in 2013.
+In 2017 he was promoted to full professor.

 2018 Editor in Chief for Water Environment Research (WER) and a Co-Editor in Chief for Environment International (EI)